MediaComem/comem-masrad-dfa/subjects/angular/README.md

 #### Component styles

-Similarly, the `styleUrls` property is a list of CSS files to apply to the component:
+Similarly, the `styleUrls` property is a list of CSS files to apply to the component :

 ```ts
 @Component({